 The short answer

-It’s not very clear when exactly Jesus was born, as the Gospel accounts don’t specify it, nor are there other historical accounts that might help.
-Different dates have been proposed.
-But despite the lack of consensus, it’s still correct to celebrate Jesus’ birth according to the traditional date.
+It’s not clear when exactly Jesus was born, as the Gospel accounts don’t specify it, nor are there other historical accounts that might help.
+Different dates have been proposed, but despite the lack of consensus, it’s still correct to celebrate Jesus’ birth according to the traditional date.

 Everyone knows that Christmas is in December, but was December actually the month of Christ’s birth?
-The gospel accounts don’t say, nor does anywhere else in the New Testament give an exact date.
-How should we take this?
+The gospel accounts don’t say, nor does any other book of the New Testament.
+No one recorded the exact date Jesus was born.
+Is this lack of specificity important?

-The Roman calendar—which would have been something like a standard for the ancient world during the time of Jesus’ birth—was famously flexible.
-The Roman calendar only had 355 days, so it would quickly become out of sync with the actual seasons of the year.
-The Roman solution was to insert an extra month into some years between February and March called the intercalary month, which was a variable amount of days, depending on how many days they needed to reconcile the calendar year with the seasons.
-There were a variety of shenanigans associated with this sort of calendar adjustment process, where the official in charge of making the adjustment might lengthen the years during which his political allies were in office and shorten those years in which his political enemies were in office!
+The Roman calendar—which was something like a standard for the ancient world at the time of Jesus’ birth—was famously flexible.
+The Roman calendar only had 355 days, so it quickly got out of sync with the seasons.
+The Roman solution was to insert an extra month into some years between February and March called the intercalary month, of variable duration, depending on how many days they needed to reconcile the calendar year with the seasons.
+There were a variety of shenanigans associated with this calendar adjustment process, where the official in charge of making the adjustment might lengthen the years during which his political allies were in office and shorten those years in which his political enemies were in office!

-These sorts of inconsistencies is why it’s difficult to date any ancient sources exactly, not just the birth of Christ.
+These sorts of inconsistencies make it difficult to date any ancient events with precision, not just the birth of Christ.
 However, I think it’s important to point out that the greatest efforts towards standardizing the calendar were begun in Rome but completed by the Church.
-The Churc ultimately established the calendar that the whole world uses today.
+The Church ultimately established the calendar that the whole world uses today.

-I always find it weird that people are so skeptical towards Christian dates like the birth of Christ on the basis that these are “theologically” motivated, as though such motivation invalidated the qualifications of the people doing those calculations.
-In fact, Christians were some of the best mathematicians and astronomers of the ancient and medieval world — they were certainly some of the most devoted copiers of manuscripts and preservers of literacy.
-It is because of much of their record keeping that we’re able to date many of the events of the ancient world with accuracy — for example, because they kept such thorough records of the lines of succession of bishops from the original apostles.
-This succession of bishops was undoubtedly a helpful, independent dating system in a world where years were often based on the succession of temporal rulers—such as the emperors.
+I always find it weird that people are so skeptical towards Christian dates like the birth of Christ on the basis that they are theological events, as though religious motivations invalidated the qualifications of the people recording history.
+In fact, Christians were some of the best mathematicians and astronomers of the ancient and medieval world, and they were devoted copiers of manuscripts and preservers of literacy.
+It is because of their record-keeping that we’re able to date many of the events of the ancient world with accuracy—because,for example, they kept thorough records of the lines of succession of bishops from the original apostles.
+This succession of bishops was undoubtedly a helpful, independent dating system in a world where years were often based on the succession of temporal rulers such as kings and emperors.

 What year was Jesus born?